 First released officially in 1993, the Gondolo collection has a pretty unique history.
 The name originally comes from Patek Philippe’s association with Brazilian retailer Gondolo & Labouriau, in Rio de Janiero, between 1902 and 1930.
 The Gondolo range incorporates some interestingly shaped watches that give them a distinct and unique look and feel within the market.

-Like the look of the Gondolo, check out the Watch & Bullion stock here.
+Like the look of the Gondolo?
+Check out the Watch & Bullion stock of Patek Philippe’s here.

 Patek Philippe Nautilus

 Since 1976, the Patek Philippe Nautilus has brought the classic styling and sophistication of the brand to those customers with a more active side.
 This elegant sports watch takes a porthole case construction and couples it with a stunning horizontally embossed dial to create the perfect watch for those on the go!

 Originally designed in Stainless Steel, the Nautilus can now be commonly found in stunning Rose, White and Two-Tone Gold combinations whilst keeping the style and durability the range is known for.
 Again, the Nautilus has withstood the test of time and has a wide number of variations on the market, both new and preowned.

 The starting price for a new Stainless Steel Nautilus are set around £22,000 when bought directly from Patek Philippe.
 For those on a slightly smaller budget, there are a huge number of pre owned models found on the market, typically beginning around the £6,000 mark.

 Update April 2020 – Good news Patek Philippe fans, if you’re wanting to get your hands on a Nautilius our check of the 2020 price has yielded some good results!
 That price for the entry level Stainless Steel piece (Model No. 7118/1A) has now dropped below £20K to £19,970.
 Pre owned prices have stayed pretty consistent though so still expect to pay £6,000 for an older model.